Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 ---
 ## Supported use cases

-### Provision dataplane when consumer request access to to a product resource
+### Provision dataplane when consumer request access to a product resource

 From the marketplace, a consumer will request access to a resource and then request credential.
 These 2 actions will generate events the discovery agent is listening to.
 Once the events are received by the agent, the agent will convert them based on the dataplane it is connected to: